Maidstone East railway station: Layout

-The station is to the east of the River Medway but it is clear from a map of the town that it is actually located at the northern end of Maidstone.
+The station is to the east of the River Medway, but it is clear from a map of the town that it is actually located at the northern end of Maidstone.
 The approach from the west is via a high level truss bridge over the river, and a later girder bridge over the A229.
 Immediately east of the station is the portal to the 98 yd Week Street tunnel.

 The booking office, open for most of the operational day, is located at street level on Station Road, above the tunnel portal, with other offices on up platform 1 as well as a coffee shop.
-There are also offices on Platform 2.
+There are also offices on platform 2.

-The station has three platforms: 1 and 2 are through platforms capable of handling trains of up to 8 cars.
-Platform three is a bay platform on the north (down line) side.
+The station has three platforms: one and two are through platforms; three is a bay platform on the north down side.
+All three platforms are capable of handling and are often used by trains of up to eight coaches.
 Ramps lead down to the platforms on each side.
 A disused face to platform 1 shows the alignment of a former bay platform.
 A third track runs as a passing track through the station between the up and down lines.

 A pedestrian walkway on the railway bridge provides a route to the Medway Valley Line's Maidstone Barracks station on the west of the river.
 Maidstone's third station, Maidstone West, is 0.5 mi south of Maidstone Barracks.

 Development

 There have been plans to redevelop the station for a number of years.
-In 2005 Network Rail announced that they were in talks with the John Lewis Partnership who intended to build a large Waitrose supermarket on the site.
+In 2005, Network Rail announced that they were in talks with the John Lewis Partnership who intended to build a large Waitrose supermarket on the site.
 However, in November of that year, the developer that had been working on the deal pulled out taking John Lewis with them.

-The following year a new redevelopment in conjunction with supermarket chain Asda was proposed.
+The following year, a new redevelopment in conjunction with supermarket chain Asda was proposed.
 This development included a 50000 sqft store, hotel, 100 homes and parking for 515 cars.
-In 2007 it was reported that Asda were getting cold feet over the plans, although Asda stressed that talks were still ongoing, but in 2009 it was confirmed that Asda had withdrawn their interest due to their development of a site at the nearby St Peters' Street complex instead.
+In 2007 it was reported that Asda were getting cold feet over the plans, although Asda stressed that talks were still ongoing, but, in 2009, it was confirmed that Asda had withdrawn their interest due to their development of a site at the nearby St Peters' Street complex instead.

-In November 2012, initial plans for the regeneration of Maidstone East Station were submitted to Maidstone Borough Council to determine whether an Environmental Impact Assessment was required.
+In November 2012, initial plans for the regeneration of Maidstone East Station were submitted to Maidstone Borough Council (MBC) to determine whether an Environmental Impact Assessment was required.
 MBC concluded in December 2012 that due to the additional road traffic, an assessment would be appropriate.
-Plans include a new railway station, new large foodstore, other retail units, bar, cafe, commuter and retail parking (approx 1100 spaces) and associated landscaping.
+Plans include a new railway station, new large foodstore, other retail units, bar, cafe, commuter and retail parking (approx 1,100 spaces), with associated landscaping.
 The proposed plan involves the demolition of the existing station ticket office, a disused hotel/bar, retail units opposite County Hall and the adjacent former Royal Mail sorting and enquiry office.

 Accidents

-The station has been the site of two accidents involving freight trains.
+The station has been the site of two accidents involving freight trains: